Gentrification: Effects

-A change of residence that is forced upon people who lack resources to cope has social costs.

-There is also the argument that gentrification reduces the social capital of the area it affects.
-Communities have strong ties to the history and culture of their neighborhood, and causing its dispersal can have detrimental costs.

 Crime

-According to a 2020 review of existing research, gentrification leads to a reduction in crime in gentrifying neighborhoods.
-The reduction in crime generates substantial economic benefits.
+According to a 2020 systematic review of existing research, gentrification in the United States has led to a short-term reduction in crime in gentrifying neighborhoods.
+However, it noted that there is little evidence for more long-term impacts and that gentrification in some cases widens crime-related disparities.

 Displacement

+Displacement is often seen as a key effect of gentrification, although evidence is mixed as to whether gentrification leads to displacement (or even reduces displacement) and under which circumstances.
+In 2005, USA Today claimed that gentrification is a "boost for everyone" based on the impact of some recent studies and that displacement that arises is minimal, or caused by other factors.
+Some scholars have disputed these assertions, arguing that such studies distort facts and used limited datasets.
+In 2002, economist Jacob Vigdor wrote, "Overall, existing literature has failed to convincingly demonstrate that rates of involuntary displacement are higher in gentrifying neighborhoods."

 A 2018 study found evidence that gentrification displaces renters, but not homeowners.
 The displacement of low-income rental residents is commonly referenced as a negative aspect of gentrification by its opponents.
 A 2022 study found evidence that gentrification leads to greater residential mobility.

-Also, other research has shown that low-income families in gentrifying neighborhoods are less likely to be displaced than in non-gentrifying neighborhoods.
-A common theory has been that as affluent people move into a poorer neighborhood, housing prices increase as a result, causing poorer people to move out of the neighborhood.
-Although there is evidence showing gentrification may modestly raise real estate prices, other studies claim that lower crime and an improved local economy outweigh the increased housing costs—displacement tends to decrease in gentrifying areas such as these as a result.
+In the United States, a 2023 study by Princeton University sociologists found that "eviction rates decreased more in gentrifying neighborhoods than in comparable low-income neighborhoods."
 A 2016 study found "that vulnerable residents, those with low credit scores and without mortgages, are generally no more likely to move from gentrifying neighborhoods compared with their counterparts in nongentrifying neighborhoods."
-A 2019 study which followed children from low-income families in New York found no evidence that gentrification was associated with changes in mobility rates.
+A 2017 study by sociology professor Matthew Desmond, who runs Princeton University's Eviction Lab, "found no evidence that renters residing in gentrifying or in racially- and economically-integrated neighborhoods had a higher likelihood of eviction."
+A 2020 study which followed children from low-income families in New York found no evidence that gentrification was associated with changes in mobility rates.
 The study also found "that children who start out in a gentrifying area experience larger improvements in some aspects of their residential environment than their counterparts who start out in persistently low-socioeconomic status areas."
+A 2023 study by economists at the W. E. Upjohn Institute for Employment Research and Federal Reserve Bank of Philadelphia found that the construction of new large apartment buildings in low-income neighborhoods lead to an influx of high-income households but also decrease rents in nearby units by increasing housing supply.